snphillips/meeting-background-maker-client/README.md

 ### Getting Started

-Follow the instructions to install the server first, then come back here: https://github.com/snphillips/meeting-background-maker-server
+Follow the instructions to install the server first, then come back here to: https://github.com/snphillips/meeting-background-maker-server

 After you've set up the server, clone this repo: